anz-bank/pkg/log/README.md

 ## Main Features
 ### Fields
 Fields are key value data that are logged along with the log message.
 This library makes manipulating Fields easier and more flexible.
-With this library, everything is treated as Fields, that includes Fields themselves, logger configuration, and even the logger itself.
+With this library, everything is treated a Field, that includes Fields themselves, logger configuration, and even the logger itself.
 This makes it possible for you to create everything in one chained operation.

 ```go
     f := log.With("key1", "value1")